hoprnet/hoprnet/docs/sc-audit-08-2023/docs/02-response-to-preliminary-report.md

 - Added `ExecutionSuccess` and `ExecutionFailure` events in `SimplifiedModuleEvents`, which is inherited by `SimplifiedModule`.
 This allows HOPR daemon to listen to update in transaction execution results from the node management module proxy in addition to safe proxy.

 **Commit Hash:** [c647548f63380e80a3253439fb7b91150cea59fe](https://github.com/hoprnet/hoprnet/commit/c647548f63380e80a3253439fb7b91150cea59fe)

+#### 3. Improve HoprChannels
+- When funding two channels with `tokenReceived`, if the token balance is zero error `InvalidBalance` gets reverted.
+- Always emit `ChannelBalanceIncreased` in a successful `tokenReceived` call.